 8. What type of Disciplinary Actions may be taken under different circumstances concerning public accounting?

-9. Does the Florida Board regulate the preparation of tax returns (i.e., require that the preparer of a tax return hold a CPA license issue by the Board)?
+9. Does the Florida Board regulate the preparation of tax returns (i.e., require that the preparer of a tax return hold a CPA license issued by the Board)?

 No. You do not need to be a CPA to prepare taxes.
 Florida does not regulate the preparation of tax returns.
-Florida does regulate CPAs who prepare tax returns but, if you are a Florida licensed CPA and you prepare tax returns, you are subject to the requiredments of the Florida law and rules.
+If you are a Florida license CPA and prepare tax returns, you are subject to Florida Laws and Rules.

 10. If I am a CPA and file bankruptcy, will that affect my license?